pkit/zerocloud/doc/Requests.md

 If you supply the following query string params: `args`, `content_type` they will be substituted for executable argument string and response Content-Type respectively.

+## Special headers

+### Debug mode header

+Request can use `X-Zerovm-Debug: true` header to enable user debug mode for the request.
+In that mode all the data from backends will be streamed back to the user in the response.
+The only data that will be saved to the location specified in job file, is the collocated channel data (you can disable that behavior by removing collocated channels using `"attach": "none"` node property, for each node).